SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

     ```
    ![Git Commit](./images/commitProject.png)

-9. Now take the copied Git Repository URL which you created and copied in step 5 of **Creating GitHub Repository** and add this URL pointing as the remote repository.
+9. Now take the copied GitHub Repository URL which you created and copied in step 5 of **Creating GitHub Repository** and add this URL pointing as the remote repository.

    ```
    git remote add origin <copied Git repository url.git>
    ```

-10. Let us push the commit with project contents to this Git Repository.
+10. Let us push the commit with project contents to the default branch of your GitHub Repository.
+Please check in your GitHub repository if your default branch is master or main.

    ```
-   git push -u origin master
+   git push -u origin main
    ```

 11. When prompted, enter your Git Username and Password (or Token).